RivuChk/KMPDemo/README.md

-This is a Kotlin Multiplatform project targeting Android, iOS, Web.
+This is a sample Kotlin Multiplatform project targeting Android and iOS.

-* `/composeApp` is for code that will be shared across your Compose Multiplatform applications.
+* `/composeApp` is for code that is shared across Compose Multiplatform applications.
   It contains several subfolders:
   - `commonMain` is for code that’s common for all targets.
   - Other folders are for Kotlin code that will be compiled for only the platform indicated in the folder name.